Growing Up

 I look back at all these pictures and wonder, "Why was I picked on?
 Why was I teased so relentlessly?
 Why did I not defend myself?"

-Now I spend my time taking pictures, writing books and basically trying new ways of doing more writing.
+I spend my time taking pictures, writing books, and basically trying new ways of doing more writing.